lexDAO/LexDAO-Constitution/README.md

 $${\color{white}Lvl 3- /tba\ paladin}$$
 <!-- Constitution has gone through a liberaterian _pioneer_ stage which created a lot of chaos but necessary at the time to be flexible to respond to a changing funding situation.
 Now is the time to put down the guardrails for _settler_ to build on top of.
 The ranking test for 2 ➡️ 3 is to establish a "dungeon" where pairs of rogue + mage are forced to cooperate and/or compete to get some secret key to a meta-LeX (stupid name but not mine) for the lvl 3➡️4 design.
 As per my notes on skill-trees, lvl 1 data sanitation ➡️ lvl 2 SecOps ➡️ lvl3+ client-attorney privilege (which are not your normal paranoia ↪️ cryptoeconomic design of secrets resistent to AIbots ➡️ ???.
 After you've finished the upranking to lvl3, please delete the above as all design thinking will be in the random commits which are a test of the dedication of future paladins to seek the "truth".
 Oh and have fun embedding your personal easter eggs into your commits (I did promise you 😨) -->

+## About Luis Miranda

+Results-driven bilingual corporate lawyer with a solid background in legal counsel and contract management.
+Skilled in providing expert advice and support to achieve corporate objectives while ensuring compliance with relevant laws and regulations.
+Proven track record of coordinating external SMEs and effective communication with diverse stakeholders.
+Highly experienced in drafting and reviewing contracts, with a keen eye for detail.

+### Experience

+- **Corporate Counsel**
+  *RingCentral - Belmont, California*
+  *2023*
+Assisted internal teams in SaaS contract negotiations Drafted and redlined commercial agreements to meet the business objectives Handled CLM (DocuSign) procedures
+Tracked the expiration and effective dates for executed agreements, performing health checks according to regulatory updates Supported business teammates with procurement and legal inquiries

+### Education
+-**Postrgraduate in contracts**-
+**2023-Universidad Panamericana, Mexico**

+- **Bachelor of Laws (LL.B)**
+  *Universidad Panamericana*
+  *2019*

+### Skills

+- Legal Counsel
+- Contract Management
+- Compliance
+- Stakeholder Communication
+- Contract Drafting and Review
+- **Translations**

 ## Translations
 LexDAO approved a project to translate to Spanish on 2023-05-05 [here](https://snapshot.org/#/lexdao.eth/proposal/0xdb3dd53ad91fbae2dddf5f3df38c654c58066d01f5e1ac9a11c1c837f165da41).
 Credit to Luis Miranda and Andres Dovales for undertaking this project.
 This version is a canonically linked back to the English version which supercedes all other versions as the Master Text.